ewa1do/ewa1do/README.md

 ### :man_technologist: About Me:

 - 🇻🇪 I'm a Software Developer from Venezuela
-- 🔭 I'm looking to land my first job as a Web Developer
+- 🔭 Currently working as a Backend Developer
-- 🌱 Proficiency with Javascript in the Frontend
+- 🌱 Proficiency with Javascript
-- ⚡ Currently learning ReactJS
 - 🧠 Lifelong Learner
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/eduardo-vera-612626191/)